keu/docs/guides/task-groups.md

 id: task-groups
 ---

-Use [Task Groups](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#taskgroups) to organize tasks in the Airflow UI DAG graph view.
+Use [task groups](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#taskgroups) to organize tasks in the Airflow UI DAG graph view.

-In this guide, you'll learn how to create Task Groups and review some example DAGs that demonstrate their scalability.
+In this guide, you'll learn how to create task groups and review some example DAGs that demonstrate their scalability.

-## Create Task Groups
+## Create task groups

-To use Task Groups, run the following import statement:
+To use task groups, run the following import statement:

 ```python
 from airflow.utils.task_group import TaskGroup